Getting help has never been easier. Your MJC librarians are here to help.

 All of these resources are free for you.
 When you are off campus, simply login like you do for your student email or Canvas.

 Before you jump into hunting and gathering your information, be sure you know how not to be fooled by unreliable, false, or misleading information.
-It's not hard if you train yourself to ask some simple questions based on the CRAAP Test.
+It's not hard if you train yourself to ask some simple questions that will help you explain why a particular source is reliable and a good fit for your research project.

-While applying the CRAAP Test to a Web site, that Web site isn't always the best place to answer questions concerning authority, accuracy, and point of view.
+While applying the CRAAP Test to a website, that site isn't always the best place to answer questions concerning authority, accuracy, and point of view about itself.
 You can not always trust what an author or organization says about themselves, and there are sites that may look very professional and credible that are actually promoting a certain agenda or viewpoint.

-If you are unfamiliar with a online source, it is good practice to open a new tab and perform a search on the author/organization providing the source.
+If you are unfamiliar with a online source, it is good practice to open a new tab and perform a search on the author and/or organization providing the source.
 This process is called Lateral Reading.
-In addition to reading "down" the Web page in order to evaluate it, you open additional tabs and read "across" multiple pages to determine what others are saying about your potential source.
+In addition to reading "down" the webpage in order to evaluate it, you open additional tabs and read "across" multiple pages to determine what others are saying about your potential source.
+This helps you build the body of evidence needed to determine if the source is suitable for your research need or not.

 Once you're done with your research, you're ready to write.